 What is superannuation?

-Your superannuation will be used to help fund your retirement.
+Your superannuation is a pool of money that will be used to help fund your retirement.
 Throughout your working life, a small amount of the money you earn each year will be sent to your chosen super fund (instead of your bank account).
-The idea is that by putting aside a small chunk of your earnings on a regular basis from the day you start your first job, you should have enough money to live on when you retire without needing government assistance.
+The idea is that by putting aside a small chunk of your earnings on a regular basis from the day you start your first job, you should have enough money to live on when you retire.

 While the super guarantee is the minimum amount your employer is required to pay you, you can also make additional contributions to your super yourself on top of this.

 Because the super guarantee is a percentage of your earnings this means the more you earn, the more super you'll be paid by your employer.

 Let's say you work full time in an office and your annual base salary is $100,000.
 With a super guarantee rate of 11%, your employer would legally be required to pay you at least $11,000 into your super fund for the year.
 If the following year you got a pay rise and your salary increased to $120,000, your employer would then be required to pay you $13,200 for that year.

 How the super guarantee is paid

 Your employer is required to pay your super at least 4 times per year.
 Let's say you earn $100,000 and your employer needs to pay you $11,000 in super for the year.
 This would be broken down into 4 payments of $2,750 instead of the one lump sum payment.
 Employers can also choose to pay your super more frequently, such as monthly.